Arkansas / Jackson County

 Demographics - Tuckerman, AR

-Tuckerman is a close-knit town of 1,650 residents, with a median age of 38.2 and a balanced gender ratio.
-The population is predominantly White (88%), with small Black and other minority communities, and about 3% of residents speak a language other than English at home.
+Tuckerman has a population of 1,650 residents, offering a diverse community with a median age of nearly 38 and a balanced gender ratio.
+The area features a strong blend of backgrounds, with about 88% White, 7% Black, and 0% Asian residents, and over 3% speaking a language other than English at home.
+Its high population density contributes to a lively suburban atmosphere.

 1,650